Home Education UK

 I am pleased to collaborate with other organisations and individuals working to the same or related agendas.
 If you own a not for profit web site supporting home educators, or have an idea which you think could be developed within this site please contact me.

-I can host sites for home educating communities in other countries, particularly where home education is persecuted and setting up such sites may be 'problematic' (there is no fee for such a service other than those I directly incur).
+I can host sites for home educating communities in other countries, particularly where home education is persecuted and setting up such sites may be 'problematic' (there is no fee for such a service other than those I directly incur, which are usually none).

 The British Library UK Web Archive